Kenshiro-28/T-Rex/README.md

 - The number of neurons in each hidden layer is set to be the number of input neurons
 - Configurable number of outputs

-## Dependencies
+## Building

-T-Rex uses the GNOME JSON-Glib library to load and save trained neural networks in json files:
+T-Rex uses the GNOME JSON-Glib library to load trained neural networks from json files:

 https://wiki.gnome.org/Projects/JsonGlib